86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 PCem's emulation of some core system components, such as the Programmable Interval Timer (PIT), takes a few shortcuts to improve performance.
 These shortcuts are perfectly fine for games, which is what PCem targets; although, they have caused issues with the software preservation side of things, as we found out with **Microsoft Word 1.0**, the **MR BIOS** and other old pieces of software.

 <a name="cache" />In addition to taking fewer shortcuts, 86Box also tries to follow the specifications of these components, rather than implement the minimum viable feature set, which is - once again - good enough for games, but not good enough for some other applications.
 Generally speaking, the more accurate a component's emulation is made, the more host CPU horsepower it will require.
-There are certain limits to what's attainable to emulate (as an example, we don't do CPU caches, as that is too complex [even for other non-PC emulators](https://dolphin-emu.org/blog/2017/02/01/dolphin-progress-report-january-2017/#50-2204-hack-to-protect-lower-mem1-from-malicious-game-code-by-booto "Our issues involved cache test errors on some BIOSes"), but we try to follow what's possible.
+There are certain limits to what's attainable to emulate (as an example, we don't do CPU caches, as that is too complex [even for other non-PC emulators](https://dolphin-emu.org/blog/2017/02/01/dolphin-progress-report-january-2017/#50-2204-hack-to-protect-lower-mem1-from-malicious-game-code-by-booto "Our issues involved cache test errors on some BIOSes")\), but we try to follow what's possible.

 <hr />